-(e) The audit team shall assess compliance with these rules at each assessment of any of the applicable management units.
-Assessment of compliance with requirements 4.5.4 (a) - (d) above by the audit team based on self-declarations only by the company, with no other supporting documentation, shall not be acceptable.
-Verification of compliance shall be based on the following approach: NA Not applicable.
-A positive assurance statement is made, based upon self-assessment (i.e. internal audit) by organization.
-This would require evidence of the self-assessment against each requirement; NA Targeted stakeholder consultation, including consultation with the relevant NGO's will be carried out by the audit team.
+with no other supporting documentation, shall not be acceptable.
+Verification of compliance shall be based on the following approach: A positive assurance statement is made, based upon self- assessment (i.e. internal audit) by organization.
+This would require evidence of the self-assessment against each requirement; Targeted stakeholder consultation, including consultation with the relevant NGO's will be carried out by the audit team.
 NA Not applicable.
+HASB didn't have other mills or estates within it company.
 Desktop study e.g. web check on relevant complaints NA Not applicable.
-If necessary, the audit team may decide on further stakeholder consultation or field inspection, assessing the risk of any non-compliance with the requirements.
+HASB didn't have other mills or estates within it company.
+If necessary, the audit team may decide on further stakeholder consultation or field inspection, assessing the risk of any noncompliance with the requirements.
 NA Not applicable.
+HASB didn't have other mills or estates within it company. (f) For requirements 5.5.3 (a)-(d) above, the classification of critical and noncritical is as stated in the RSPO P&C. If a non-compliance against a critical indicator in a non-certified management unit is identified, the current certification assessment cannot proceed to a successful conclusion unless it is actively addressed.
+Evidence of active engagement with RSPO in resolving the non-compliance shall be available.
+NA Not applicable.
+HASB didn't have other mills or estates within it company. (g) Failure to address any outstanding non-compliances within uncertified unit(s) as defined in 5.5.3 (f) above NA Not applicable.
+HASB didn't have other mills or estates within it company.

-4.6.4 The CB shall review whether oil palm operations have been established in areas which were previously owned by users and/or are subject to customary rights of local communities and indigenous peoples.
+may lead to suspension of certificate of the certified unit(s), in accordance with the provisions of these Certification Systems.
+5.6.6 The CB shall review whether oil palm operations have been established in areas which were previously owned by users and/or are subject to customary rights of local communities and indigenous peoples.
 If applicable, the CB shall consult directly with all of these parties to assess whether land transfers and/or land use agreements have been developed with their free, prior and informed consent and check compliance with the specific terms of such agreements.
-No additional indicators Yes The right to use the land at the CU can be demonstrated and not disputed by any party.
+No additional indicators YES The right to use the land at the CU can be demonstrated and not disputed by any party.
 Evidence of legal ownership of the land including history of land tenure was verified during this audit.
 For Harus Abadi the land was previous owned by Sabah Land Development and Harus Abadi Sdn Bhd has buy and develop the land in Sept 1989.
 For First Rain Tree, the land was previous owned by company of several villagers which is the land has obtained from Sabah land development on 1997/1998.
-The Company has sell their land to the First Rain Tree in June 2000.
+The Company has sold their land to the First Rain Tree in June 2000.
 There were clear land ownership documents available for review.
 The original copies of the documents were kept in Harus Abadi Central Office, Lahad Datu.
+The CB shall have a mechanism in place to identify the interested parties and ensure a represented samples size of the interested parties are consulted in each audit.
+The CB shall keep track which party that has been interviewed in the previous audits to ensure proper coverage of the parties throughout the certification cycle.